 Sun bathe at the Old Kona Airport Beach

 Just north of Kailua Kona is an expansive white sand beach where the old Kona airport used to be situated.

 The county park includes a skate park, community buildings, pool, baseball park, and walking trail.

 Next to the Kailua pier is a small sandy beach where the annual Ironman World Championship swim takes place.

 Buoys line the route so you can swim the same route as the ironman athletes.
 Every morning swimmers come to the pier and swim some or all of the ironman route.
 We like to snorkel the route over coral teeming with fish.
 Dolphins often show up in the bay and dolphin tour boats stop next to the pods for everyone to jump into the water.

 Watch a Kona Sunset

 Kona has beaches and restaurants all along the coast that are perfect for watching the sunset.
-The south facing Kona coast offers the perfect view of the sun setting into the water and some special times, when all the conditions are right, you can get a glimpse of the green flash, caused by the curavature of the earth which allows a very brief view of the sun through the ocean water.
+The south facing Kona coast offers the perfect view of the sun setting into the water.
+When all the conditions are right, you can catch a glimpse of the green flash, caused by the curavature of the earth which allows a very brief view of the sun through the ocean water.

 Your Ideal Hawaii Island Vacation: A Guide for Visiting the Big Island of Hawaiihas a major section on North and South Kona including a walking tour of Alii Drive, and driving tours of Kailua-Kona, coffee plantations, and South Kona's historic bays.